 Laura King, President

-Laura King has been on the Board of Directors at Nature NL since 2015 and enjoys connecting people to the outdoors as well as keeping involved in community environmental projects.
-She organizes workshops and events for Nature NL, leads and co-leads events, organizes volunteers, and keeps a variety of projects running.
-She works as a biologist in St. John’s and shared some of her conservation stories in a Nature NL public lecture.
-Twitter: @LaurasWildlife Linkedin
+Laura King has been on the Board of Directors at Nature NL since 2015.
+She is interested in the relationship between outdoor recreation and conservation, and building Nature NL into an active and responsive charity and club.
+She organizes workshops and events for Nature NL, leads and co-leads events, manages volunteers and staff, and develops and manages a wide variety of internal projects.
+Laura works as a biologist in St. John’s, traveling throughout the province for her work in migratory bird conservation.
+Laura presented some of her conservation stories in a Nature NL public lecture.

 Doug Ballam, Past President

 Douglas Ballam was born and raised in Corner Brook but has lived so long in St. John’s that he’s become “townie-ized.”
-Nonetheless, he has spent a lot of time in the natural spaces of the province, working to set aside a few green spaces during his conservation career.
-A tuba player and a decent shot, he has served 26 years with the Royal Newfoundland Regiment.
+Nonetheless, he has spent a lot of time in the natural spaces of the province, working to set aside a few green spaces during his conservation career with a national conservation charity.
+A tuba player and a decent shot, he has served 26 years with the Royal Newfoundland Regiment and writes for The Independent.

 Megan Boucher, Vice President (shared)

 Megan Boucher spent countless hours exploring the woods behind her house learning about various birds, plants and critters throughout her youth.
 Her background ranges from freshwater fisheries research, Black Bear and Gray Jay research in Algonquin Park, working as a seabird biologist on a remote island, and marine fisheries research in Newfoundland.
 She is passionate about the natural world and loves sharing her enthusiasm with others.
-She is one of Nature NL’s most active leaders and our resident bird expert, leading trips such as Bidgood Park birding and our Winter Gull workshop at Quidi Vidi Important Bird Area.
+She is one of Nature NL’s most active leaders and our resident bird expert, leading trips that include birding at Bidgood Park and our Winter Gull workshop at the Quidi Vidi Important Bird Area.

 Sara Jenkins, Vice President (shared)

-Sara Jenkins is a GIS consultant who became involved with Nature NL as a way to learn about her new home and share others’ appreciation for this unique landscape.
-She is keen on fungi and native plant use, and loves to go birding at home and abroad.
-Sara has taken on some major projects for Nature NL in the last few years such as leading our members-only weekend trips, social media overhauls, and graphic design.
-She supports Nature NL through its communications channels, and is also a talented photographer providing many of the beautiful photos seen on our website, social media, and trip reports.
-Linkedin
+Sara Jenkins is a research data manager and GIS consultant who became involved with Nature NL as a way to learn about her new home and to find venues to share an appreciation for our unique landscape with others.
+She is keen on fungi and native plants, and loves to go birding at home and abroad.
+Sara has contributed to several projects for Nature NL in the last few years such as leading our members-only weekend trips, coordinating social media overhauls, and photography/graphic design.

 Jennifer Sullivan, Secretary

-Jennifer Sullivan is a Master of Science candidate at Memorial University of Newfoundland studying invasive alien plants on the island.
-Although she is studying plants, she is also working on her bird identification skills.
+Jennifer Sullivan is a Master of Science Candidate at Memorial University of Newfoundland.
+Her work focuses on invasive alien plants on the island of Newfoundland.
+Although she is studying plants (and presented recently during our graduate student talks), she is also working on her bird identification skills.
 She finds herself escaping to natural areas frequently and is passionate about getting people out enjoying and learning about the unique nature that Newfoundland has to offer.
-Linkedin

 Michelle Fitzsimmons, Treasurer

 Michelle is a wildlife biologist who holds a Ph.D. from Memorial University of Newfoundland.
 She grew up on a hobby farm and learned to appreciate all that nature had to offer.
-She spends her summers working on seabird colonies, and her spare time hiking the East Coast Trail, finding interesting birds wherever she travels, and volunteering her time with NL Ground Search and Rescue.
+She spends her summers working on seabird colonies, and her spare time hiking the East Coast Trail, and finding interesting birds wherever she travels.
+Michelle is also a dedicated volunteer with NL Ground Search and Rescue.
 During her board tenure with Nature NL, she hopes to engage with youth and foster their appreciation for and stewardship of our province’s natural heritage.

 Marjorie Evans, Director